fmhofmann/TopoShieldCalc/README.md

 ## Preparation of the input-ESRI shapefile

+Note that the unit of the coordinate reference system (CRS) of the input-shapefile has to be metres.
+If this is not the case, the load_geodata() function will return an error message.

 The attribute table of the ESRI shapefile has to be structured as follows:

 Name                      | Strike_deg                       | Dip_deg                         | BouldHt                      |